 Another important problem is the effect of faults and fractures on fluid flow.
-Recent data on fault zone permeability, including ours on an active fault zone in Niigata basin, have been revealing that fault zones in porous sediments are more impermeable than host sediments.
-Also, our recent experimental data shows that that presence of fractures in porous sedimentary rocks has little effect on overall permeability when sediments are porous.
+Recent data on fault zone permeability, including ours on an active fault zone in the Niigata basin, have revealed that fault zones in porous sediments are more impermeable than host sediments.
+Also, our recent experimental data show that the presence of fractures in sedimentary rocks has little effect on overall permeability when these rocks are porous.
 Sedimentary rocks become more impermeable with increasing compaction and cementation, thus increasing seal capability.
-However, fluids can move easily along faults and fractures if sediments are cemented almost completely.
-Thus "maximum seal capacity" should exist in between where sediments are compacted enough to reduce permeability, but not enough for easy fluid flow along faults and fractures.
+However, fluids can move easily along faults and fractures if sediments are almost completely cemented.
+Thus a "maximum seal capacity" should exist in between where sediments are compacted enough to reduce permeability, but not enough for easy fluid flow along faults and fractures.
 Natural oil and gas must have made full use of these sediment properties in their accumulation.
-Determination of maximum seal capacity under various sedimentary environments will lead to further insight into material circulation in the Earth, $CO_2$ sequestration, waste isolation and other Earth's environmental issues.
+Determination of maximum seal capacity under various sedimentary environments will lead to further insight into material circulation in the Earth, CO2 sequestration, waste isolation and other Earth's environmental issues.